tc39/proposal-eventual-send/README.md

 ## Status

 Presented to TC39 (Javascript standards committee), achieving stage 1.
+(Note that the actual API has been changed since this talk, to using `Promise.delegate` and other `Promise` static methods instead of a new `HandledPromise` global.)

 [<img src="evsend-miniplayer.png" alt="Presentation to TC39" width="40%">](https://www.youtube.com/watch?v=UXR0O-CufTk&list=PLzDw4TTug5O0ywHrOz4VevVTYr6Kj_KtW)